+The second step to becoming an animal cop is to gain the proper certification.
 Many states and employers require animal cops and control officers to be certified, with specific requirements varying by state.
 Though some states have their own training programs, the National Animal Control Association (NACA) is often the primary source for certification.
-It offers two different week-long courses of training, and completion of both is required for NACA certification.
-Courses cover topics such as animal diseases and injuries, animal welfare laws, investigation, animal cruelty, capture, ethics and dealing with exotic or wild animals.
+It offers two different week-long courses of training, and completion of both is required for certification.
+Course topics include animal diseases and injuries, animal welfare laws, investigation, animal cruelty, capture, ethics, and dealing with exotic or wild animals.

 - Get advanced certifications in animal control.
-Although not required for animal control positions, advanced training and certification from NACA could provide additional knowledge and skills for use on the job.
-Topics such as euthanasia of animals, how to immobilize animals for self-protection and/or capture, emergency animal sheltering and advanced investigation techniques are all explored in programs offered by NACA.
+Although not required for animal control positions, advanced training and certification from the NACA could provide additional knowledge and skills for use on the job.
+Advanced topics include euthanasia of animals, how to immobilize animals for self-protection and/or capture, emergency animal sheltering, and advanced investigation techniques.

 Step 3: Get Experience

+The third step to becoming an animal cop is to obtain experience working in the animal control field.
 Employers may require applicants to have on-the-job animal handling experience before applying for an animal control position.
-Some options for work include animal shelters, zoos, animal rescue agencies, pet stores, aquariums, horse stables and farms.
-Tasks could focus on animal care, feeding or training.
+Some options for work include animal shelters, zoos, animal rescue agencies, pet stores, aquariums, horse stables, and farms.
+Tasks could focus on animal care, feeding, or training.
 Prospective animal control officers may also get experience handling animals through volunteer work.